Skip to content

 UnBias-Plus identifies several categories of biased language:

 Each flagged segment is rated by severity (low, medium, or high) and accompanied by a short explanation.
-The model was trained primarily on English news articles and works best on journalistic text, where it surfaces patterns such as gender bias, racial stereotypes, hiring language, and workplace framing.
-Bias is context-dependent, so results should always be reviewed by a human.
+UnBias-Plus was trained primarily on English news articles, so the tool works best on journalistic and news-style text.
+It can surface common patterns like gender bias, racial stereotypes, hiring language, and workplace framing.
+Results should always be reviewed by a human, since bias is context-dependent.

-UnBias-Plus is built on a language model fine-tuned on news data, with bias annotations refined through multiple human-in-the-loop iterations.
-For each piece of text, the model identifies specific phrases showing signs of bias, classifies the bias type, assigns a severity rating, and provides a short explanation alongside a neutral rewrite.
+Vector built UnBias-Plus on language models fine-tuned with real news data and expert bias annotations, refined through multiple human-in-the-loop iterations.
+For each piece of text, the model identifies specific phrases that show signs of bias, classifies the type of bias (such as loaded language, framing, or sensationalism), assigns a severity rating, and provides a short explanation along with a neutral rewrite.

-Because bias is subjective and context-dependent, results should be treated as indicative rather than definitive.
+Like any tool, UnBias-Plus is not infallible.
+Bias is subjective and context-dependent, so results should be treated as indicative rather than definitive.
 UnBias-Plus is designed to support editorial judgment, not replace it.
-For the full pipeline and methodology, see How it works.

 UnBias-Plus is fine-tuned on a curated dataset of English-language news articles assembled by the Vector Institute.
 Each article in the training set includes expert-annotated bias labels, segment-level annotations identifying biased phrases, and human-written neutral rewrites that preserve the original meaning.